yadavaarkay/TODO-App/README.md

 # TO-DO List
-full stack TODO List web app build with Express.js
+full stack TODO List web app build with Express.js Tech Stack involved : HTML,CSS, JS, Node.js, Express.js, EJS templating engine, MongoDB.

 # Pre-Requisites -
 Node NPM (Node Package Manager) MongoDB

-# Dependencies for the project -
+# Dependencies -
 Express Ejs Mongoose Nodemon
+Run "npm install" to install all the dependencis

-# How to run -
+# How to use -
 Run command "mongod" on terminal to establish connection with MongoDB.(Assuming MongoDB is already installed in your system) <br/>
 In another terminal run "nodemon index.js" or "node index.js" to start the server. <br/>
 The application works on port 8000, so open "http://localhost:8000" for the home page. <br/>